 - Identify a park or natural area close to your school to conduct this study.
-Ideally, it would have a mix of habitat types and slope. - Prior to your study day, either with or without your class, you will need to flag your transect lines.
-A transect line is a sampling technique used by ecologists that is pre-determined, straight and intersects your study area. - plan on having one 50 (or 100 meter) transect line for every 5 students - Each transect line needs to be straight and subdivided into 5 m (or 10 m) sections using pin flags or flagging tape.
+Ideally, it would have a mix of habitat types and slope. - 2.
+Prior to your study day, either with or without your class, you will need to flag your transect lines.
+A transect line is a sampling technique used by ecologists that is pre-determined, straight and intersects your study area. - Plan on having one 50 (or 100 meter) transect line for every 5 students - Each transect line needs to be straight and subdivided into 5 m (or 10 m) sections using pin flags or flagging tape.
 Use a compass to ensure you are walking in a straight line. - Label each segment (1-1, 1-2, 1-3, 1-4, 1-5; 2-1, 2-2, 2-3, 2-4, 2-5; etc.) - Each transect line should be a minimum of 20 meters apart from one another - Wait until there is a fresh snow.
-Ideal conditions for this study are 24-72 hours after a recent snowfall. - Ensure students come prepared for being outside with the appropriate winter clothing including, hats, mitts, boots, and a warm coat. - Assign students to working groups of 5 and provide them with a copy of the data sheet and tracking guides.
-Alberta Parks Nature Source portal has a few guides you can download for common animals in Kananaskis Country.
-While useful throughout the Province, libraries may also be a good source for local guides to your region. - Head outside to our local natural area and pre-determined study site. - Assign working groups to specific transect lines. - After each group has collected their data (approximately 1 hour), provide time for groups to share data.
-Easiest format would be for students to create a shared Google Doc spreadsheet where they could enter their group's data. - After students have had time to analyze all data collected, and answer their reflection questions, provide time for student discussion and to build upon each others learning.
+Ideal conditions for this study are 24-72 hours after a recent snowfall. - 4.
+Ensure students come prepared for being outside with the appropriate winter clothing including, hats, mitts, boots, and a warm coat. - 5.
+Assign students to working groups of 5 and provide them with a copy of the data sheet and tracking guides.
+Alberta Parks Nature Source portal has a few guides you can download for common animals found in Kananaskis Country.
+While useful throughout the Province, libraries may also be a good source for local guides to your region. - 6.
+Head outside to our local natural area and pre-determined study site. - 7.
+Assign working groups to specific transect lines.